 4. Solo exploration

-What is it: Sex doesn't always have to be with a partner, nor does it need to involve penetration, Dr. Jeffcoat points out.
+How to do it: Sex doesn't always have to be with a partner, nor does it need to involve penetration, Dr. Jeffcoat points out.
 "Clitoral stimulation and self-exploration during solo play are safe ways to discover what feels good, and also what hurts.”
 Just grab a vibrator, sex toy, or use your hands to find what feels good for you.

 Make it sexier: Watching porn for women while you get to know the touches that turn you on can also give you lots of new ideas of techniques to try alone, or with a partner.